Glossary

 Without: adj., outside

-Yard: n., a long tapering pole used to spread the top of a square sail
+Yard: n., a long tapering pole used to support and spread the top of a square sail

 Yaw: v., to swerve momentarily off-course